marcosvilhena87/loteca-ML-test/README.md

 `output/predictions.csv`.
 The final bets follow a bookmaker-only, risk-controlled rule set:

 - **Secos**: keep the favorite whenever its probability is at least 0.55.
-- **Duplos**: pick five games whose top-two probabilities differ by at most 0.12 (favoring the smallest gaps first);
-  if there are not enough balanced games, fill the remaining duplos with the next smallest gaps.
+- **Duplos**: pick five games only when the favorite and runner-up are close **and** the runner-up has at least 0.25 probability.
+The primary filter is a small gap (≤ 0.12) plus `ProbSegundo ≥ 0.25`; if that yields fewer than five, only games with gap < 0.18 (still with `ProbSegundo ≥ 0.25`) are added.
+Any remaining slots stay as secos to avoid artificial pulverization.
 Each duplo uses the two highest bookmaker probabilities.
 - **Antipulverização opcional**: if available, swap exactly one seco (that is not a duplo) for the second-highest outcome when the favorite is moderate (between 0.50 and 0.58) and the runner-up probability is at least 0.30.